Afro-Brazilians: Genetic studies

-Several other older studies have suggested that European ancestry is the main component in all Brazilian regions.
-A study from 1965, "Methods of Analysis of a Hybrid Population" (Human Biology, vol. 37, no. 1), led by the geneticists D. F. Roberts and R. W. Hiorns, found out the average the Northeastern Brazilian to be predominantly European in ancestry (65%), with minor but important African and Native American contributions (25% and 9%).
-A study from 2002 quoted previous and older studies (28.
-Salzano F. M. Interciêência.
-1997;22:221–227.
-29. Santos S. E. B., Guerreiro J. F. Braz J. Genet.
-1995;18:311–315.
-30. Dornelles C. L, Callegari-Jacques S. M, Robinson W. M., Weimer T. A., Franco M. H. L. P., Hickmann A. C., Geiger C. J., Salzamo F. M. Genet.
-Mol.
-Biol.
-1999;22:151–161.
-31. Krieger H., Morton N. E., Mi M. P, Azevedo E., Freire-Maia A., Yasuda N. Ann.
-Hum.
-Genet.
-1965;29:113–125.
-[PubMed]), saying that: "Salzano (28, a study from 1997) calculated for the Northeastern population as a whole, 51% European, 36% African, and 13% Amerindian ancestries whereas in the north, Santos and Guerreiro (29, a study from 1995) obtained 47% European, 12% African, and 41% Amerindian descent, and in the southernmost state of Rio Grande do Sul, Dornelles et al. (30, a study from 1999) calculated 82% European, 7% African, and 11% Amerindian ancestries.
-Krieger et al. (31, a study from 1965) studied a population of Brazilian northeastern origin living in São Paulo with blood groups and electrophoretic markers and showed that whites presented 18% of African and 12% of Amerindian genetic contribution and that blacks presented 28% of European and 5% of Amerindian genetic contribution (31).
-Of course, all of these Amerindian admixture estimates are subject to the caveat mentioned in the previous paragraph.
-At any rate, compared with these previous studies, our estimates showed higher levels of bidirectional admixture between Africans and non-Africans."

 In 2007 BBC Brasil launched the project Raízes Afro-Brasileiras (Afro-Brazilian Roots), in which they analyzed the genetic ancestry of nine famous Brazilian blacks and "pardos".
 Three tests were based on analysis of different parts of their DNA: an examination of paternal ancestry, maternal ancestry and the genomic ancestry, allowing to estimate the percentage of African, European and Amerindian genes in the composition of an individual.
 Of the nine people analyzed, three had more European ancestry than African, while the other six people had more African ancestry, with varying degrees of European and Amerindian admixture.
 The African admixture varied from 19.5% in actress Ildi Silva to 99.3% in singer Milton Nascimento.
 The European admixture varied from 0.4% in Nascimento to 70% in Silva.
 The Amerindian admixture from 0.3% in Nascimento to 25.4% in football player Obina.